paladin-t/my_basic/README.md

 ## Support MY-BASIC development/List of donors

-Please consider supporting MY-BASIC development with a donation.
+I need your supports to keep this project alive.
+Please consider supporting MY-BASIC development with a donation, if it's useful for you.

 One-off [donation](http://paladin-t.github.io/my_basic/donate.html) via PayPal.